4 Steps To Stop Mail Addressed To A Deceased Person

 What can you do to stop the post office from delivering mail addressed to a deceased person?
 You may be a deceased person’s newly appointed executor of probate estate or successor trustee of a trust.
 Or, you may have purchased a home from a deceased person’s estate or trust and receive some of their mail at your new address.

 1. Court Order To Post Office

-If you are the executor of an estate that has been through probate court and the estate is officially closed, hand-deliver or send a copy of the probate order closing the estate and dismissing you as the executor to the deceased person’s local post office, and request that all mail service be stopped immediately.
-The only way to completely stop delivery is to request that all mail service be discontinued.
+If you are the executor of an estate that is officially closed and has been through the probate court, then you can hand-deliver or send a copy of the probate order to the decedent’s local post office that closes the estate and dismisses you as the executor.
+Next, request to stop all mail service immediately.
+The only way to completely stop delivery is requesting to discontinue all mail service.